-Any student who receives an E+, E or UG grade for a SAC has FAILED that SAC.
-All students who failed a SAC will be given multiple opportunities to redeem the assessment to obtain an "S" result.
-Successful completion of the assessment via redemption will change the result to an 'S' however the original score will not be updated.
+Any student who receives a non-satisfactory result "N" for an Outcome will be given multiple opportunities to redeem the assessment to obtain an "S" result (Satisfactory).
+Successful completion of the assessment via redemption will change the result to an 'S' however the original SAC score will not be updated.